ekomsSavior/Jam_fi/README.md

 ## 💜 Built With Love

-Jam_Fi is a passion project created by @ekomsSavior
+Jam_Fi is a passion project created by @ekomsSavior xoxoxoox sending hugs to all the homies always ✨✨✨

 It’s free, open-source, and meant to make learning cybersecurity hands-on, fun, and inclusive for all.

-If you like JamFi, give it a ⭐️ on GitHub and share it with your hacker friends!
+If you like Jam_Fi, give it a ⭐️ on GitHub and share it with your h4x0r and cybersecurity friends!